CiscoSE/AMP4E-to-ServiceNOW_Incident/README.md

 # AMP4E-to-ServiceNOW_Incident

-*Cisco Sample Code project essential docs*
+*This code utilizes the API capabilities from Cisco AMP for Endpoints to create ServiceNOW incidents*

 ---

 **ToDo's:**

-- [ ] Consider writing your README first.
+- [✓] Consider writing your README first.
 Doing so helps you clarify your intent, focuses your project, and it is much more fun to write documentation at the beginning of a project than at the end of one, see:
     - [Readme Driven Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html)
     - [GitHub Guides: Mastering Markdown](https://guides.github.com/features/mastering-markdown/)
-- [ ] Ensure you put the [license and copyright header](./HEADER) at the top of all your source code files.
+- [✓] Ensure you put the [license and copyright header](./HEADER) at the top of all your source code files.
-- [ ] Be mindful of the third-party materials you use and ensure you follow Cisco's policies for creating and sharing Cisco Sample Code.
+- [✓] Be mindful of the third-party materials you use and ensure you follow Cisco's policies for creating and sharing Cisco Sample Code.

 ---

 ## Motivation

-Include a short description of the motivation behind the creation and maintenance of the project.
-Explain **why** the project exists.
+Working at various companies ServiceNOW has been the ITSM tool of choice and often times, engineers and managers want some integration between various systems and tools into this platform.
+So the motivation is to provide an example of what can be accomplished with Cisco's platforms and other platforms.

 ## Show Me!